pramodj551-oss/employee-attrition-data-engineering/README.md

 ---

-License
+## License

 This project is licensed under the MIT License.
-See the "LICENSE" file for more information.
+See the [LICENSE](LICENSE) file for more information.

 ---

-Submission Checklist
+## Submission Checklist

 - [x] Production-ready Folder Structure
 - [x] Modular Python Code